Issuing New Shares in a UK Limited Company: The Founder's No-Nonsense Guide

 Why companies issue new shares

-• Restructuring ownership.
+- Restructuring ownership.
 Sometimes the existing shareholders want to rebalance who owns what — perhaps after a partner exits, or to reflect a change in how much each founder is contributing to the business.
+Note that this may involve a combination of issuing new shares and transferring existing ones.

 Regardless of the reason, the legal process is broadly the same.
-And every step matters.
+Here is the step-by-step.

-Your articles of association are the rulebook for your company.
-Before you issue a single share, you need to check two things:
+Your articles of association are the rulebook for your company, and they are the first thing you must check before issuing a single share.
+The two critical questions:

 If your company was incorporated with the standard Model Articles and has a single class of ordinary shares, you are in the simpler camp.
 But if a previous solicitor drafted bespoke articles — especially if you have already raised a round — there may be additional restrictions, consent requirements, or drag-along/tag-along provisions buried in the detail.
+If you have a shareholders' agreement, check that too.
 Read the articles before you do anything else.

 Step 2: Decide the share price and class